-A Partner at Butler, Carin D. Brock practices in our subrogation and recovery, product liability, and product recall departments.
+A Partner at Butler, Carin D. Brock practices in our subrogation and recovery department.
 Carin brought extensive experience with subrogation and casualty defense litigation when she joined the firm in 2005.
 Since joining Butler, Carin has handled a wide range of cases including general liability defense, construct defect matters and large loss subrogation recoveries.

-After completing law school at the College of Law at Loyola University New Orleans, she served as judicial law clerk to Honorable John D. Saunders, Third Circuit Court of Appeal, State of Louisiana.
-Prior to joining the firm, Carin engaged in the practice of law in New Orleans, Louisiana, focusing primarily on general liability defense litigation with an emphasis on workers' compensation defense.
+After completing law school at the Loyola University New Orleans College of Law, she served as judicial law clerk to Honorable John D. Saunders, Third Circuit Court of Appeal, State of Louisiana.
+Prior to joining the firm, Carin engaged in the practice of law in New Orleans, Louisiana, focusing primarily on general liability defense litigation.

-Carin regularly speaks on insurance and public adjusters.
+Carin regularly speaks on insurance claim matters.
 She recently prepared one such presentation, Strategies for Working with Difficult Insureds and Public Adjusters, for the PLRB 2015 Regional Claims Conference.

 Carin is licensed to practice in both Alabama and Louisiana.
 She is a member of the National Association of Subrogation Professionals, Alabama Defense Lawyers Association, Paul W. Brock American Inn of Court, American Bar Association, Alabama Bar Association, Louisiana Bar Association, and the Mobile Bar Association.

 - University of South Alabama

 Doctor of Jurisprudence